January 18, 2021

 retains a fake reel as a deception.
 Ending in an appropriate sixty-five minutes, this film’s lackluster direction by actor, Robert Douglas, never becomes an exciting spy yarn, hinting that he should stay in the television medium where he was best suited to direct.
 The repeated filming of the same sequences only lengthens the film.
 He uses a momentary rocking camera motion only for the train’s first interior set to my annoyance.

 An opening jazz score by the modest British composer, Kenny Graham assumes a treat ahead as if to mimic Henry Mancini.
 The underlying cartoon train graphic—I expected the Pink Panther as engineer—shaves any dangerous edges off the film.
 So one might anticipate a little humor and it does not go beyond that.
-One does not come across many films with the yawning, “Day Train to Wherever” title.
-Only on a night train does one experience death.
+Unlike a secure day train, only on a night train does one experience death.

 Filmed by Shepperton Studios in London, it was released by Twentieth Century Fox.
 It assumes a cool caper television pilot that the networks passed on.